 Fire risk assessments: how often must they be done?

-Under the current Building Regulations a fire door should be to FD30s standard.
-This means it should provide fire resistance of not less than 30 minutes and is resistant to the passage of smoke at room temperature conditions.
+Under the current Building Regulations all new fire doors should be to FD30s standard.
+This means it should provide fire resistance of not less than 30 minutes and be resistant to the passage of smoke at room temperature conditions.

 More information you might find useful:

 - What are the leaseholder protections in the Building Safety Act 2022?

 - More Frequently Asked Questions on Fire safety

 Contact LEASE to have your enquiry dealt with by one of our experienced advisers.